Talat12/coding-ninjas-cpp-inception/README.md

 # Coding Ninjas Inception C++ Summer Course

-The codes here were written during the 2019 May Summer Batch for C++ Inception course at Coding Ninjas.
+The driver codes here were written during the 2019 May Summer Batch for C++ Inception course at Coding Ninjas.
 Some modules couldn't be uploaded for obvious reasons.

 ***